TECHNICAL I ELECTRONIC COMPONENTS

-What is a Diode and how does it works?
+What is a Diode and How it Works

 A diode is a p-n junction device that allows current to pass through it in only one direction, the forward direction.

 A good example is a blocking diode found in charge controllers of solar systems.
-A blocking diode allows only current to flow from solar panel to the battery.
+A blocking diode allows current to flow only from the solar panel to the battery.

 The blocking diode prevents the movement of current from the battery back to solar panels when there is no sunlight.

 A diode in construction consists of two doped semiconductor materials joined together, namely the n-type material and the p-type material.
-The boundary separating the two materials is called the p-n juction.
+The boundary separating the two materials is called the p-n junction.

 Semiconductors are poor conductors of electricity at room temperature.
-However they are doped (the addition of a controled amount of impurities to semiconductor material) to improve their conductivity.
+Howeve,r they are doped (the addition of a controlled amount of impurities to semiconductor material) to improve their conductivity.

 Silicon and germanium are the semiconductor materials commonly used in diodes.